 The Company and its subsidiaries are subject to various regulatory capital requirements administered by the federal banking agencies.
 Failure to meet minimum capital requirements can initiate certain mandatory and possibly additional discretionary action by regulators that, if undertaken, could have a direct material effect on the Company's financial statements.
-Under capital adequacy guidelines and the regulatory framework for prompt corrective action, the Company and Bank must meet specific capital guidelines that involve quantitative measures of the Bank's assets, liabilities and certain offbalance sheet items as calculated under regulatory accounting practices.
+Under capital adequacy guidelines and the regulatory framework for prompt corrective action, the Company and Bank must meet specific capital guidelines that involve quantitative measures of the Bank's assets, liabilities and certain off-balance sheet items as calculated under regulatory accounting practices.
 The Company and Bank's capital amounts and classification are also subject to qualitative judgments by the regulators and components, risk weightings and other factors.
 Prompt corrective action provisions are not applicable to bank holding companies.

-Quantitative measures established by regulation to ensure capital adequacy require the Company and Bank to maintain minimum amounts and ratios (set forth in the following table) of total and Tier I capital (as defined in the regulations) to risk-weighted assets (as defined) and of Tier I capital (as defined) to average assets (as defined).
-Management believes, as of December 31, 2012, that the Company and Bank meet all capital adequacy requirements to which they are subject.
+Quantitative measures established by regulation to ensure capital adequacy require the Company and Bank to maintain minimum amounts and ratios (set forth in the following table) of total, Tier I, and common equity Tier 1 capital (as defined in the regulations) to risk-weighted assets (as defined) and of Tier I capital (as defined) to average assets (as defined).
+Management believes, as of December 31, 2015, that the Company and Bank meet all capital adequacy requirements to which they are subject.

 The most recent notification from the Office of the Comptroller of the Currency categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
-To be categorized as adequately or well capitalized the Bank must maintain minimum total risk-based, Tier I risk-based and Tier I leverage ratios as set forth in the table.
-There are no conditions or events since that notification that management believes have changed the Bank's category.
+To be categorized as adequately or well capitalized the Bank must maintain minimum total risk-based, Tier I risk-based, common equity Tier I, and Tier I leverage ratios as set forth in the table.
+There are no conditions or events since that notification that management believes have changed the Bank's categories.